 A bond of \$100 per family will be levied when the family first uses the centre.
 This levy is refundable (less any outstanding fees) when care services at the centre are no longer required.
-The service must be contacted within six months of the child not using the service to reclaim the bond.
-If the service is not contacted within this period, the bond will be considered a donation to the service.

 ABSENCES, CANCELLATIONS & PANDEMIC LOCKDOWNS

 Absences and cancellations are treated differently depending on the nature of the enrolment.